E-DevPM/Hydracon/README.md

 	You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, click __[here](http://www.gnu.org/licenses/)__.

-__Hydracon is a free, open-source software that creates Minecraft: Pocket Edition servers and allows extending its functionalities.__

 ### Hydracon, a fork of PocketMine-MP, modified by